 - Give them what they need when they need it, sparing them the time and effort of unsuccessful searching

 When you understand your target customer better, you’ll be able to engage more effectively with them and see improved returns on your marketing efforts.

 Now that you have a stronger idea of who you speaking to, you can shape content accordingly.
 Make sure that whatever you create- blog posts, eBooks, white papers, even single-line tweets- address their needs and that any calls to action are relevant to their particular stage in the buyer's journey.

 Does the content provide them with information or instructions that move them further through the sales funnel?
 Each piece should ideally trigger specific actions in the reader.

 Personas can do more than help direct your content marketing strategy.
 They can be valuable resources for training new employees, especially those who work directly with clients like sales professionals, account managers, and customer service agents.

 Once you create buyer personas for your IT company, you’ll truly understand who you are addressing with your content marketing efforts and be able to give them exactly what they need to progress from one stage to the next.

 For maximum effect, be sure to revisit your buyer personas as markets shift and consumer needs change.
-Keeping track of audience needs and accommodating them is the recommended way to remain relevant, no matter what market shifts await.
+Keeping track of audience needs and accommodating them is recommended to remain relevant, no matter what market shifts await.